privacyidea/privacyidea/doc/installation/upgrade.rst

 Upgrade From privacyIDEA 1.5
 ============================

-.. warning:: privacyIDEA 2.0 is in an early stage.
-There are many changes in database schema, so at least perform a database backup!
+.. warning:: privacyIDEA 2.0 introduces many changes in database schema, so at least perform a database backup!

 Stopping Your Server